If you're after your next slice of dystopian fiction, then upcoming Amazon Prime thriller The Power could be cause for excitement.

-It was recently announced that Leslie Mann (Knocked Up, This Is 40) will lead the cast for the series, taking on the role of Margot Cleary-Lopez.
+The first star to be announced was Leslie Mann (Knocked Up, This Is 40) who will lead the cast for the series, taking on the role of Margot Cleary-Lopez.

-Auli’i Cravalho, best known for her role voicing the titular hero in Disney film Moana, will also join the cast – playing Jos, the daughter of Mann’s character.
+Auli’i Cravalho, best known for her role voicing the titular hero in Disney film Moana, also joined the cast - playing Jos, the daughter of Mann's character.

-And in January 2020, Amazon announced a host of new stars who would be joining the show.
-John Leguizamo (When They See Us) plays Rob, Margot’s partner who is apparently struggling as a husband, while Toheeb Jimoh (London Kills) stars as Tunde – described as a “young and charming Nigerian with big dreams" and Eddie Marsan (Ray Donovan) plays Bernie Monke, a North London crime boss.
+In January 2020, Amazon announced a host of new stars who would be joining the show.
+John Leguizamo (When They See Us) plays Rob, Margot's partner who is apparently struggling as a husband, while Toheeb Jimoh (London Kills) stars as Tunde - described as a "young and charming Nigerian with big dreams" and Eddie Marsan (Ray Donovan) plays Bernie Monke, a North London crime boss.

 Also joining are newcomer Halle Bush as Allie, Ria Zmitrowicz (Mr Selfridge) as Roxy Monke, Nico Hiraga (Booksmart) as Ryan, Heather Agyepong (Noughts and Crosses) as Ndudi and Danielle Vega (A Fantastic Woman) as Sister Maria.